mprahl/ansible-tivo-modules/README.md

 * **comskip_ini**: The path to the comskip.ini file to use with comskip.
 If this is not set, commercials will not be cut.
 * **commercial_times**: A list of strings where each string contains a start and end time of a commercial in the format of "hh:mm:dd-hh:mm:dd".
+If the last commercial goes until the end of the recording, then don't specify an end and just put the start time of the commercial (e.g. "00:29:03").
 If this is specified, it will be used instead of comskip.